-The South African that found it still has the 1942 Pontiac doing the tow from Bloemfontein to Durban, notice the registration OB 106 Orange County, Bloemfontein 106, also the tires were used as a towbar as the propshaft had been removed due to a thrown tooth in the gearbox.
+The South African that found it still has the 1942 Pontiac doing the tow from Bloemfontein to Durban, notice the registration OB 106 Orange County, Bloemfontein 106, also the tires were used as a towbar to move the car from it’s resting place to a safety until collected.
+The propshaft had been removed due to a thrown tooth in the gearbox.

 Post from january 2013:-